How can we help?

 What are the maximum number of campaigns I can have in my ad account?Arrow down icon

-Large-enabled ad accounts can have 4000 active campaigns.
-Regular ad accounts can have 200 active campaigns.
-Ads editor spreadsheet exports times out after 3 minutes, so if you are unable to download your spreadsheet, try exporting a smaller date range with less campaigns or use the keyword filter to only download the campaigns you need.
+Please note that Ads editor spreadsheet exports time out after 3 minutes, so if you are unable to download your spreadsheet, try exporting a smaller date range with less campaigns or use the keyword filter to only download the campaigns you need.